OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 01 - Set up.md

 ![Install Teams Toolkit](./images/01-04-Install-TTK-01.png)

 Now select the Teams Toolkit icon in the left 1️⃣ .
 If it offers options to create a new project, you're probably in the wrong folder.
-Instead you should see sections for Accounts, Environment, etc. as shown below.
+In the Visual Studio Code file menu select "Open Folder" and directly open the **msgext-northwind-inventory-ts** folder.
+You should see sections for Accounts, Environment, etc. as shown below.

 Under "Accounts" click "Sign in to Microsoft 365"2️⃣ and log in with the Microsoft 365 account provided by the lab instructors, or with your own Microsoft 365 developer account.
 You can get a free Microsoft 365 subscription for development purposes by joining the [Microsoft 365 Developer Program](https://developer.microsoft.com/microsoft-365/dev-program).